Close to 3 million have fled fighting in Ukraine | Law-Order

 Close to 3 million have fled fighting in Ukraine

-* People from western Ukraine join refugee flow * UNHCR says expects more than 4 million to flee * 'I want to live in Ukraine but I can't' * But some Ukrainians returning home By Anna Koper and Olimpiu Gheorghiu PRZEMYSL, Poland/PALANCA, Moldova, March 15 (Reuters) - N early three weeks into the war, the number of Ukrainians fleeing abroad approached 3 million on Tuesday, the United Nations said, as people escaped fighting and Russian bombardment.
+* People from western Ukraine join refugee flow * UNHCR says expects more than 4 million to flee * 'I want to live in Ukraine but I can't' * But some Ukrainians returning home (Adds refugees moving to Western Europe in paragraphs 7-8) By Anna Koper and Olimpiu Gheorghiu PRZEMYSL, Poland/PALANCA, Moldova, March 15 (Reuters) - N early three weeks into the war, the number of Ukrainians fleeing abroad approached 3 million on Tuesday, the United Nations said, as people escaped fighting and Russian bombardment.
 About 2.95 million people have so far left Ukraine, data from the U.N.
 Refugee Agency (UNHCR) showed.

 * People from western Ukraine join refugee flow * UNHCR says expects more than 4 million to flee